 — Louis King, Summit Academy OIC President & CEO

 “Seeing students actually finish.
 That is what Summit is all about… changing lives.”

 What does an Electrician do?

-An electrician is a tradesman or woman specializing in electrical wiring of buildings, stationary machines, and related equipment.
+An electrician is a tradesperson specializing in electrical wiring of buildings, stationary machines, and related equipment.
 Electricians may be employed in the installation of new electrical components or the maintenance and repair of existing electrical infrastructure.
 Electricians install and maintain all of the electrical and power systems for homes, businesses, and factories.
 They install and maintain the wiring and control equipment through which electricity flows.
-They install and maintain electrical equipment and machines in factories and a wide range of other businesses.
-Electricians may specialize in wiring ships, airplanes, other mobile platforms, as well as data and cable.

 The course is 20 weeks and consists of two phases